Denied Unemployment Benefits in West Virginia

 WV unemployment denial appeal hearings are scheduled and conducted by the WorkForce West Virginia Board of Review.
 The Board will send the claimant a written notice telling him or her of the time, date, and location set for the hearing.
 An Administrative Law Judge (ALJ) will conduct the hearing and reevaluate whether the claimant meets the qualifications for unemployment.
 The claimant will be permitted to give testimony and may bring witnesses to the appeal hearing.
 The claimant may be represented by an attorney (the Board will review the amount the attorney charges to make certain the fee is not excessive).
 The employer named in the appeal has the right to attend the hearing and give testimony.
 Some hearings may be conducted by telephone via conference call so that all parties can hear testimony from all parties.

 The ALJ will issue a new decision based on the evidence gathered at the hearing.
 It may uphold the Deputy decision or may modify or reverse it.
-If the ALJ decision goes against the former employee, and he or she is still denied unemployment, the claimant appeal to the Board of Review again.
+If the ALJ decision goes against the former employee, and he or she is still denied unemployment, the claimant appeals to the Board of Review again.
 An appeal must be filed within eight days from the date of the ALJ decision.
 The Board of Review may affirm, modify, or reverse the decision made by the ALJ.
 The Board’s decision may be appealed to the Circuit Court, and the Circuit Court’s decision may be appealed to the Supreme Court.